ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/topics/dotproduct.md

    * Vector • Matrix
    * Matrix • Vector
    * Matrix • Matrix
-* For Tensor class sum along the inner dimension of each.
+* For MultiArray class sum along the inner dimension of each.
 Create an output tensor of correct dimensions using new and then return.
 * implement `dot(t1,t2)` functions as well as `operator|`
 * implement `dot(d1,d2)` for elementary functions as product
 * implement `dotel(t1,t1)` functions for element-wise dot product, needed for `Vector<Vector<double>>`